Thermaltake Offers Bargain Cooling For The AMD G34!

 Your new Thermaltake AMD Socket G34 CPU cooler comes packaged in a sealed brown box.
 Inside the cooler is resting on a plastic tray and its 70MM fan is already attached.

 The cooler comes with four heat pipes radiating from the copper base to the upper portion of the fan assembly.
-Each of these pipes is elbowed in the middle and have been soldered to the base for increased thermal conductivity.
+Each of these pipes is elbowed in the middle and has been soldered to the base for increased thermal conductivity.
 The pipes are 6MM thick and made of copper.

 The following chart shows all the CPU coolers that Thermaltake offers for the C34 socket (6100 series Opteron).
 You should use this chart to find the appropriate CPU cooling device for your workstation or server application.